Silpa Bhirasri

-Silpa Bhirasri (ศาสตราจารย์ ศิลป พีระศรี; RTGS: Sin Phirasi; [sǐn pʰīː.rá.sǐː]), born Corrado Feroci (15 September 1892 – 14 May 1962), was a Tuscan-born Thai sculptor.
+Professor Silpa Bhirasri (ศาสตราจารย์ ศิลป พีระศรี; RTGS: Sin Phirasi; [sǐn pʰīː.rá.sǐː]), born Corrado Feroci (15 September 1892 – 14 May 1962), was an Italian-born Thai sculptor.
 He is considered the father of modern art in Thailand and was instrumental in the founding of today's Silpakorn University.

 Life

-Born in Florence, he studied at the Royal Art Academy of Florence and taught there from 1914 to 1923.
+Born in Florence, Tuscany, he studied at the Royal Art Academy of Florence and taught there from 1914 to 1923.
 Feroci was invited to Thailand in 1923 to teach Western sculpture at the Fine Arts Department of the Ministry of Palace Affairs.
 He was appointed as a sculptor in 1924 on a three-year contract for 800 baht per month.

 In 1943, he founded what later became Silpakorn University, the University of Fine Arts.

 When Italy surrendered to the Allies during World War II, Feroci changed his name and became a Thai national in 1944 to avoid arrest by the occupying Japanese army.
 Previously estranged from his wife in Italy, in his later years he married one of his Thai students.

-Feroci / Bhirasri was the designer and sculptor of many of Bangkok's best known monuments, including Democracy Monument, Victory Monument, and the statue of King Rama I at Memorial Bridge.
-A Thai commemorative stamp was issued in 1992 on the centenary of his birth.
-His birthday, 15 September, is observed each year in Thailand as Silpa Bhirasri Day.
+Feroci / Silpa was the designer and sculptor of many of Bangkok's best known monuments, including Democracy Monument, Victory Monument, and the statue of King Rama I at Memorial Bridge.

+He wrote numerous textbooks on art, including Theory of Colour (1943), Theory of Composition (1944), An Aid to Arts and English-Siamese Glossary (1942-1944).

+Personal life

+In 1918, Bhirasri (then still Feroci) married Paola Angelini.
+However, in 1921, he began living with Fanny Viviani, with whom he later had two children – Isabella and Romano.
+In 1949, after his fourth trip to Italy, he separated from Viviani, who stayed in Florence, and started living with Malini Kenny, who was 37 years younger than him.
+In 1959, he married Malini in a civil ceremony and lived with her until his death.

 Death

+Silpa Bhirasri died in Bangkok on May 14, 1962, from a heart attack following surgery at Siriraj Hospital.
 He is buried in the Cimitero Evangelico degli Allori in the southern suburb of Florence, Galluzzo (Italy).

 Tribute

+Bhirasri’s birthday, 15 September, is observed each year in Thailand as Silpa Bhirasri Day.
+In the courtyard of Silpakorn University, students kneel and leave offerings at his statue, including flower wreaths and plates of spaghetti, in tribute to Silpa Bhirasri’s Italian heritage.

+The Bhirasri Institute of Modern Art (BIMA) was established in 1974 following years of advocacy by art patrons and artists committed to fulfilling Bhirasri’s vision after his passing.

+In 1992, Thailand Post issued a commemorative stamp to mark the 100th anniversary of Silpa Bhirasri.

 In 2016, he was featured as a Google Doodle on what would have been his 124th birthday.

+The historic mansion where the sculptor lived has been open to visitors since 2017, offering guided tours, and is where some of Thailand's most famous sculptures and monuments were created.

+A modern art museum in Bangkok is named after Silpa Bhirasri.